7 min read

 The trust would commonly name the surviving spouse and others (usually children and remoter descendants) as potential beneficiaries of the trust.
 The trustees would then allow the surviving spouse access to capital, often through a loan repaid on the survivor’s death and could also provide for a child’s education and welfare.

 A letter of wishes (LOW) is typically drafted alongside a will to provide guidance to the trustees on how to act.
-This letter usually specifies that the spouse should be regarded as the primary beneficiary, with assets then being distributed to the children upon the spouse's death.
+This letter usually specifies that the spouse should be regarded as the primary beneficiary, and assets are then distributed to the children upon the spouse's death.

-Whilst the introduction of the Transferable NRB (TNRB) has led to a decrease in the use of Nil Rate Band Discretionary Trusts, there are still two main scenarios when a NRBDT will be of use to clients and some less common uses.
+Whilst the introduction of the Transferable NRB (TNRB) has led to a decrease in the use of Nil-Rate Band Discretionary Trusts, there are still two main scenarios when an NRBDT will be useful to clients and some less common uses.

 Unmarried Couples